haskel/cash-register/readme.md

 The third argument is an optional name.

 ### HTTP requests
-There is a `doc/requests.http` file which contains all requests you need to check.
+There is a `doc/requests.http` file which contains all requests you need.
 File `doc/http-client.env.json` contains environment variables.
 Open it in PhpStorm (https://www.jetbrains.com/help/phpstorm/http-client-in-product-code-editor.html).